Notproffesionalcoder/CameraShot/README.md

 # CameraShot
-CameraShot allows you to click ypour photo using your webcam
+CameraShot allows you to click your photo using your webcam